Freddy Pharkas, Frontier Pharmacist was designed to

 After you try the demo, if you find you'd like to buy

 the whole game, you have a few options to try.
-You could try to find a
+The easiest method is to buy it from GOG.com.
+If you're looking for an original copy of the game, you could try to find a

 reseller on the internet (such as Amazon.com), but most are